 The payment suspense account is assigned to a unique G/L segment, and the payments in the payment suspense account will only belong to this G/L segment: not the G/L segment to which the customer accounts belong.
 Thus, while the items in the payment suspense account are excluded from normal financial reporting, billing, and collection, you can obtain information on the associated revenue by generating financial reports for the G/L segment to which the payment suspense account belongs.

-For more information, see "Creating the Payment Suspense Account".
+For more information, see "Creating a Payment Suspense Account".

 Note:By default, the payment suspense account is included in the billing run.
 For information on how to suspend billing on the payment suspense account, see "Suspending and Resuming Billing of Closed Accounts" in BRM Configuring and Running Billing.

 Define suspense reason codes and action owner codes.